Does car insurance cover repairs for your vehicle?

 According to data from the National Transportation Safety Board, there are roughly 1.7 million rear-end collisions in the U.S. every year.

-How much does it cost to repair rear-end damage?
+How much does insurance pay for rear-end damage?

 It's almost impossible to put a price range on repairing this kind of damage.
 Rear bumper replacement costs can range from a few hundred dollars for a bumper up to $10,000 or more if the frame of your car is bent.